Jeffery-Ni/Any_chord_trainer/README.md

 ```
 ## ⚒ Options and Modding
 Currently, *getachord()* function, the main function of the code takes in 6 variables:
+*I actually forgot whats the default, I guess you can change it to whatever you need*

 | Flag                 | Type | Default | Meaning                                |
 | -------------------- | ---- | ------- | -------------------------------------- |